 Installing handrails can make it easier for those with mobility issues or joint pain to get out of the bath or up off the toilet.
 Alternatively, walk-in baths can be installed, which makes it easier to get in and out of the tub.
 Specialist shower units with a ramp instead of a step are also available for wheelchair users or if you have space a wetroom would be ideal.

-It is a fact that many people fall, especially when outside because with age they become less stable, vanity offten results in not using a walking aid, check out walking sticks that are modern and in many cases do not look like walking aids.
-Facing up to the fact that we offten need extra support can prevent falls.
+It is a fact that many people fall, especially when outside because with age they become less stable, vanity often results in not using a walking aid, check out Classic Canes, they offer amazing designs in many cases do not look like walking aids.
+Facing up to the fact that we often need extra support can prevent falls.

 Many of these ideas may appear obvious but I hope some of you are motivated by some of the ideas.